jlampel/voronoi_scatter/docs/06_changelog.md

 # Changelog

+## v1.13
+- Fixed issue with Overlapping Alpha scattering when not using Randomize Cell Color
+- Fixed Baking scatter in Blender 5.0

 ## v1.12
 - Fixed error with transparent scattering in Blender 4.0
 - Fixed issue with unscattering instances of scatter nodes